Now Offering Shockwave Therapy

 How are warts treated?

-The podiatrists at Aloha Foot and Ankle Associates treat stubborn warts using topical, pain-free options.
-For more persistent infections, they provide extensive eradication options.
+The podiatrists at Aloha Foot and Ankle Associates treat stubborn warts first by using topical, pain-free options.
+For more persistent or stubborn infections, they provide extensive eradication options.

-If you have a mild case of foot warts, your provider might recommend an in-office treatment with salicylic acid or cryotherapy.
-If your warts return or your symptoms don’t improve, your podiatrist might recommend minor surgery.
+Your provider might first recommend an in-office treatment with cryotherapy (freezing) or special type of acid.
+If your warts return or your symptoms don’t improve, your podiatrist might recommend a minor surgery excise and remove the wart.

-To learn more about the various treatment options for foot warts, make an appointment at Aloha Foot and Ankle Associates today; call the office or use the online scheduling tool at any time.
+To learn more about the various treatment options for foot warts, make an appointment at Aloha Foot and Ankle Associates today.
+Call the office or use the online scheduling tool at any time to schedule an appointment.